-While in prison camp, I struggled with some things until an inmate handed me a book called Self Discipline in 10 days books by Theodore Bryant.
+While in prison camp, I struggled with procrastination and low motivation until an inmate handed me a book called Self Discipline in 10 days books by Theodore Bryant.
 This book is one of the best things I took away from my prison camp experience.
 This book helped me not to be so emotional or allow things to bother me.
 It also helped me be more productive.

 According to the book,